Animal fiber: Bison

 Bison fibers refer to the soft undercoat of the American bison.
 The coat of the bison protects the animal during harsh winter conditions, and consists of a coarse shiny overcoat, a coarse bulky midcoat, and a short dense undercoat.
 The undercoat is composed of fine, hollow guard hairs (average diameter of 59 micrometers) and down (average 18.5 micrometers).
 Downy fibers are typically chosen for textile applications.
 Bison fibers are grey or red-brown and about 2.5 cm long.

 Cashmere

 Cashmere wool is wool obtained from the Cashmere goat.
 Cashmere is characterized by its luxuriously soft fibers, with high napability and loft.
 In order for a natural goat fiber to be considered Cashmere, it must be under 18.5 micrometers in diameter and be at least 3.175 centimeters long.
-It is noted as providing a natural light-weight insulation without bulk.
+It is noted as providing a natural lightweight insulation without bulk.
 Fibers are highly adaptable and are easily constructed into fine or thick yarns, and light to heavy-weight fabrics.